siranweb/backend-template/applications/backend/README.md

 Uses `Context` object with `ws` (WebSocket instance) field.

-Alongside with server it gives you `WsEmitter` to emit events to rooms.
-See at `@/lib/entrypoints/web-sockets`.

-To specify gateway you should use `@WsGateway` decorator and `@WsHandler` decorator to mark methods as handlers.
-Types are available at `@/lib/web-sockets`.

-You can add `chain` array for each `@WsGateway` as well.
+You can pass `chain` array for each handler as well.

 Web sockets has similar hooks to perform actions:
 - `onError`.
 Triggered on request error.
 No default error handler provided.
 Catches all errors from app, see more in [Error handling](#error-handling) section.